 MVP Panel Lock Passcode Commands

 ^LPC Syntax:

 Clear all "'^LPC'"

-users from the Example:
+users from the User Access Example:

-User Access SEND_COMMAND Panel,"'^LPC'"
+Passwords list on SEND_COMMAND Panel,"'^LPC'"

-Passwords list on the Password Setup page.
+the Password Setup page.
 Clear all users from the User Access Password list on the Password Setup page.
-Refer to the Other Settings section on page 81 for more information.
+Refer to the Other Settings section on page 82 for more information.

+MVP Panel Lock Passcode Commands (Cont.)

 ^LPR Syntax:

 Remove a given "'^LPR- <user>'"</user>

-user from the User Variable:
+user from the User Access Variable:

-Access user = 1 - 50 ASCII characters.
+Passwords list on user = 1 - 50 ASCII characters.

-Passwords list on the Password Example:
+the Password Example:

 Setup page.
 SEND_COMMAND Panel,"'^LPR-Robert'"

 Remove user named 'Robert' from the User Access Password list on the Password Setup page.
-Refer to the Other Settings section on page 81 for more information.
+Refer to the Other Settings section on page 82 for more information.

 ^LPS This command allows you to:

-Set the user name 1.
-Add a new user name and password OR
+Set the user name Add a new user name and password OR

 and password.
 2. Set the password for a given user.

 The user name and password combo is added to the User Access and/or Password list in the Password Setup page.
 The user name must be alphanumeric.

 Syntax:

 "'^LPS- <user>,<passcode>'"</passcode></user>

 Variable:

 user = 1 - 50 ASCII characters.

 passcode = 1 - 50 ASCII characters.

 Example:

 SEND_COMMAND Panel,"'^LPS-Manager,undock'"

 Sets a new user name as "Manager" and the password to "undock".

 Example 2:

 SEND_COMMAND Panel,"'^LPS-Manager,test'"

 Changes the given user name password to "test".

-Refer to the Other Settings section on page 81 for more information.
+Refer to the Other Settings section on page 82 for more information.